SongZhenfeng/abuse-detection/README.md

 # Traffic Congestion Prediction - Didi Dataset

-The repository is to detect the abuse, toxic comments over the internet.
+The repository is to detect the abuse, toxic comments over the internet environment.
 The data is from [Kaggle competiotion](https://www.kaggle.com/c/jigsaw-toxic-comment-classification-challenge/kernels).

 ## Requirements